GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *Steve Jobs*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts